adriangcodes/dev1004-assessment-3/README.md

     ```
     >> Your database data will be preserved in a Docker volume, so it will be available the next time you start the services.

+### Application Architecture Diagram

+The Application Architecture Diagram for the containerised application is available [here](/docs/dev1004/ApplicationArchitectureDiagram.pdf)

 ## API Endpoints

 ### Authentication & User Management